ptmaas/gofast/README.md

 We calculate the $(x, y)$ coordinates for 6 points of time (12 - 17 sec in the video), so the time interval between $(x, y)$ points is 1 second.
 Results are shown in `results.md`.

+## Estimate speed of object

+We also print the velocity (x, y) components, e.g.

+velocity components [m / s] [v_x, v_y] = [[-384, 8], [-375, 3], [-367, -1], [-359, -6], [-351, -10]]

+which shows that the x-component is largest, meaning the object and plane move along straight line towards each other.
+This makes it is easy to compute the ground speed of object: just subtract the ground speed of plane from the x-component since that comprises more than 97% of the speed.

 ## Conclusions